A's cruise past slumping Angels | Sports-Games

 Angels starter Andrew Heaney found trouble almost immediately.
 Semien hit Heaney's second pitch over the fence in center for his fourth home run and a 1-0 Oakland lead.
 The A's weren't finished in the first, getting a two-run double from Piscotty for a 3-0 lead.

 Heaney settled in after that inning, and the Angels cut their deficit to 3-1 in the fifth on Rendon's RBI single.
 But in the bottom of the fifth, Heaney surrendered an RBI double to Matt Olson, knocking the left-hander out of the game.
-Piscotty added an RBI single off Angels reliever Mike Mayers (the run charged to Heaney), putting Oakland up 5-1.
+Piscotty added an RBI single off Angels reliever Mike Mayers, with the run charged to Heaney, putting Oakland up 5-1.

 Heaney (1-2) gave up five runs on six hits and two walks in 4 2/3 innings.
 He struck out six.
 Fiers took the 5-1 lead into the sixth but he didn't make it out of the inning.
 He left the game with two on and one out.
 A two-run infield single by Trout off J.B.
 Wendelken cut the deficit to 5-3, both runs charged to Fiers.